 Estimation of aperture of the Tunka-Rex radio array for cosmic-ray air-shower measurements

 The recent progress in the radio detection technique for air showers paves the path to future cosmic-ray radio detectors.
 Digital radio arrays allow for a measurement of the air-shower energy and depth of its maximum with a resolution comparable to those of the leading optical detection methods.
 One of the remaining challenges regarding cosmic-ray radio instrumentation is an accurate estimation of their efficiency and aperture.
 We present a probabilistic model to address this challenge.
 We use the model to estimate the efficiency and aperture of the Tunka-Rex radio array.
 The basis of the model is a parametrization of the radio footprint and a probabilistic treatment of the detection process on both the antenna and array levels.
 In this way, we can estimate the detection efficiency for air showers as function of their arrival direction, energy, and impact point on the ground.
 In addition, the transparent internal relationships between the different stages of the air-shower detection process in our probabilistic approach enable to estimate the uncertainty of the efficiency and, consequently, of the aperture of radio arrays.
-The detail of the model and its application to the Tunka-Rex data will be presented in the contribution.
+The details of the model will be presented in the contribution.

 How to cite

 Metadata are provided both in "article" format (very similar to INSPIRE) as this helps creating

 very compact bibliographies which can be beneficial to authors and

 readers, and in "proceeding" format